Danna Santiago

 OverviewAI-generated summary

-Danna Santiago's research focuses on the study of RNA thermometers, specifically their presence and function upstream of ABC transporter genes in bacteria.
-Her work has led to publications identifying and validating ROSE-like RNA thermometers within the 5'-UTRs of these genes.
-Santiago has contributed two publications to the scientific literature and has accumulated four citations, with an h-index of 1.
-Her research collaborations include work with Michael A Hannani and Michael Abdelsayed, both affiliated with the University of Arkansas for Medical Sciences, with whom she shares multiple publications.
+Danna Santiago's research focuses on bacterial gene regulation, specifically investigating RNA thermometers upstream of ABC transporter genes in bacteria.
+Her work examines the widespread presence and function of these regulatory elements, which respond to temperature changes to control gene expression.
+Santiago has co-authored publications on the discovery and validation of ROSE-like RNA thermometers in the 5'-UTRs of ABC transporter genes in *Escherichia coli*.
+Her scholarly contributions include two publications with a total of four citations, and her h-index is 1.
+She collaborates with Michael A. Hannani and Michael Abdelsayed at the University of Arkansas for Medical Sciences, with whom she shares multiple publications.

 Metrics